GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2BrineFluid.rst

 Brine density and viscosity using Ezrokhi correlation
 -------------------------------------------------------

-Brine density :math:`\rho_l` is computed from pure water density :math:`\rho_w` at specified pressure and temperature corrected by Ezrokhi correlation presented in Zaytsev and Aseyev (1993):
+Brine density :math:`\rho_l` is computed from pure water density :math:`\rho_w` at the specified pressure and temperature corrected by the Ezrokhi correlation presented in Zaytsev and Aseyev (1993):

 .. math::
    log_{10}(\rho_l) &= log_{10}(\rho_w(P, T)) + A(T) x_{CO2,\ell} \\
    A(T) &= a_0 + a_1T +  a_2T^2,

-where :math:`a_0, a_1, a_2` are correlation coefficients defined by the user, while :math:`x_{CO2,\ell}` is the mass fraction of the CO2 component in brine, computed from molar fractions as
+where :math:`a_0, a_1, a_2` are correlation coefficients defined by the user, while :math:`x_{CO2,\ell}` is the fraction of the CO2 component in brine, computed from molar fractions as

 .. math::
    x_{CO2,\ell} = \frac{M_{CO2}y_{CO2,\ell}}{M_{CO2}y_{CO2,\ell} + M_{H2O}y_{H2O,\ell}},